cuHALLaR: A GPU Accelerated Low-Rank Augmented Lagrangian Method for Large-Scale Semidefinite Programming: Concluding Remarks

 \textbf{Future work.} While \gpuourmethod demonstrates exceptional performance across the problems tested, certain structural characteristics of SDPs may impact its efficiency.
 Problems with inherently high-rank solutions or those requiring extremely high precision may benefit less from our approach.
 Additionally, our current implementation focuses on single-GPU execution and double-precision arithmetic.
-Future research directions include developing optimized multi-GPU implementations in C/C++ to further enhance scalability, exploring mixed-precision computation techniques to balance accuracy and performance, and extending our methodology to a broader class of SDP problems.
-These developments would further advance the approaches introduced in \citep{monteiro2024low} and establish GPU-accelerated low-rank methods as the standard for solving large-scale SDPs in practical applications.
+Future research directions include developing optimized multi-GPU implementations in C/C++ to further enhance scalability, exploring mixed-precision computation techniques to balance accuracy and performance, and extending our methodology to a broader class of SDP problems such as those with multi-block matrix variable and inequality constraints.
+These developments would further advance the approaches introduced in \cite{monteiro2024low} and establish GPU-accelerated low-rank methods as the standard for solving large-scale SDPs in practical applications.